Asclepias: sowing, planting and care

 Can milkweed become invasive in my garden?

-Most species remain in place, but Asclepias syriaca tends to spread over time and can become somewhat invasive in the garden.
-To avoid this, grow it in a pot or install a barrier to rootstocks.
-You can also cut the seed pods before they reach ripeness and release their seeds.
+While most species remain in place, Asclepias syriaca tends to spread over time and can become somewhat invasive in gardens.
+To avoid this, simply grow it in a pot or install a rootstock barrier.
+You can also cut the fruits before they reach ripeness and release the seeds.

 - Subscribe!